 Learn some terms and descriptions commonly used when wine tasting to help you better understand the differences between merlot and cabernet sauvignon.
-Then, appreciate the rich heritage between these two delicious, popular red wines — and impress your friends along the way — with this in-depth cabernet sauvignon versus merlot guide.
+Then, appreciate the rich heritage between these two delicious red wines — and impress your friends along the way — with this in-depth cabernet sauvignon versus merlot guide.

 Cabernet Sauvignon Description